johnnymitch/automation/README.md

 ## Latest news > Slack
 Get the latest news right in your Slack feed

+## Multiple Trello tasks > Single Trello board
+Sync cards from all of your Trello boards to a single board, based on due-dates

 ## Bidirectional syncing of Trello cards between boards
 - https://trello.com/cardsync